-Both offer higher points within the brand itself: Hyatt offers nine points for every $1 spent within its brand; Marriott offers 6X points for every $1 spent within its brand and at SPG® hotels and 2X points for every $1 spent on all other purchases.
+Marriott offers 6X points for every $1 spent at over 6,900 participating Marriott Bonvoy hotels, and 2X points for every $1 spent on all other purchases.
 Lastly, the cards carry the same annual fee.
 So, as you can see, it comes down to personal preference.
 Do you prefer the Hyatt or do you prefer the Marriott?

 The World Of Hyatt Credit Card vs. Chase Sapphire Preferred® Card

 When comparing these two cards, brand loyalty doesn't seem to have a high stake.
 But look a little closer and you'll see where rivalry can play a part in choosing between the Chase Sapphire Preferred® Card and The World Of Hyatt Credit Card.
 If you're the type of traveler who spends a lot of money and time at the Hyatt, your choice would be clear: The World Of Hyatt Credit Card, where you would earn nine points per $1 spent on with the brand.
 If you're the type of traveler who likes to stay at the Hyatt occasionally, you might consider the Chase Sapphire Preferred® Card, realizing that the choice doesn’t mean you can’t earn reward nights at Hyatt properties.
 That’s because Hyatt is a hotel partner for the Chase Ultimate Rewards® program, so you can transfer the points earned with the Chase Sapphire Preferred® Card to your World of Hyatt loyalty account at a 1:1 value.
 Plus, you'll earn 60,000 bonus points after spending $4,000 in the first three months.
 The Chase Sapphire Preferred® Card charges a $95 annual fee.

 Overall, the Chase Sapphire Preferred® Card is a flexible and extremely popular travel rewards card.
 If you're looking for flexibility and general rewards, this may be a better bet for you.
 If you truly are brand-loyal to Hyatt, you might appreciate the loyalty perks with The World Of Hyatt Credit Card.